Haplogroup DE: DE*

 In 2008, a basal paternal marker belonging to DE* was identified in two individuals from Tibet (two out of 594), belonging to the Tibeto-Burman group.

 A 2010 study (by Veeramah et al.) found six additional samples of DE*(xE) (a DE lineage that did not belong to the E branch) in southeastern Nigeria in individuals of the Ibibio, Igbo, and Oron ethnic groups.

 In 2012, haplogroup DE* was found in one Caribbean sample.

 A 2019 study by Haber et al. found that three of the five Nigerians analysed by Weale et al. in 2003 belonged, not to DE*, but to D0, a proposed haplogroup thought to represent a deep-rooting DE lineage branching close to the DE bifurcation (near the split of D and E) but on the D branch as an outgroup to all other known D chromosomes.
-Another carrier of D0 (the D-FT75 branch) is famous skater Ruslan bin Makin Al-Bitar, of Syrian descent.
 In 2019 two other D0 samples were found in Al Wajh (on the west coast of Saudi Arabia).
 In the Recent ISOGG tree, D0 was renamed D2, and D-M174 was renamed D1.
-In 2020 another sample of D0/D2 was found in an African American man.
+In 2020 another sample of D0/D2 was found in an African American man, and a second in another African American.
+In 2022, two Yemenite private testers from Shabwah and Al Bayda were also confirmed to belong to the basal D0/D2 haplotype.

-A 2021 study by Mengge Wang et al. found that one sample of Y-chromosome DE-M145 in a group of 679 Mongolians, but stated that it was uncertain whether it was (undifferentiated) DE* or a sub lineage, stating that they "could not confirm the detailed sublineages of the individuals belonging to DE-M145 due to the lack of subhaplogroups of E."
+A 2021 study by Mengge Wang et al. found one sample of Y-chromosome DE-M145 in a group of 679 Mongolians, but stated that it was uncertain whether it was (undifferentiated) DE* or a sub lineage, stating that they "could not confirm the detailed sublineages of the individuals belonging to DE-M145 due to the lack of subhaplogroups of E."

+Subclades

+E-M96

+Haplogroup E-M96 is a subclade of haplogroup DE.

+D-CTS3946

+Haplogroup D-CTS3946 is a subclade of haplogroup DE.

 Phylogenetic trees

-By ISOGG tree（Version: 14.151）.
+By ISOGG tree (Version: 14.151).